uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 The string `http://localhost:3000/` is a so-called URL.
 You have already seen URLs in the previous section.

-Navigate to Google and search for "Next.js" - you will notice that the URL in your browser looks like this:
+Navigate to Google and search for "Next.js"—you will notice that the URL in your browser looks like this:

 ```
 https://www.google.com/search?q=nextjs